 In the lunar calendar, May is positioned right between the spring equinox and the summer solstice.
-It is the time of soft yin warmth as the Fire Element begins to exert its energy on our lives.
-May is further represented by the Chinese character Sze 巳 which translates to “preparation for ripeness,” an indication that all sorts of interesting, emerging possibilities are coming our way.
+It is the time of soft yin as the Fire Element begins to warm us and exert its energy on our lives.
+May is further represented by the Chinese character Sze 巳 which translates to “preparation for ripeness,” an indication that emerging possibilities are beginning to come our way.

 May was named for Maia, the Roman goddess of fertility.
-The Fire Element brings soft, gentle warmth and nourishment this month, so borrow a tent, gather up the kids, and head for the great outdoors.
-There are national parks all over our country, and campgrounds are a bargain compared to staying in hotels.
-Soak in the energy of springtime … it’s your time to shine!
+The Fire Element is soft, gentle, warm, and nourishing in May, so borrow a tent, gather up your friends or family, and head for the great outdoors.
+There are national monuments and national parks all over the country, and campgrounds are a bargain compared to staying in hotels.
+Soak in the energy of springtime … the earth’s time to shine.

-Celebrate Mother’s Day with your mom.
-If she’s very different from you, and you have a problem with communicating with her, try to understand where she’s coming from.
+Do your best to celebrate Mother’s Day with your mom.
+If she’s very different from you, or if you have a hard time communicating with her, try to understand where she’s coming from.
 Our mothers are women with their own issues, wounds, and hurts.
-She was also raised by parents who had issues of their own, in a time and society that had different values from what we know today.
+She was raised by parents who had issues, wounds, and hurts of their own, in a time and a society that had different values from what we have today.

-You may be presented with way too many options in a Fire Element month, and that can become overwhelming.
-The Earth Element needs to work toward building a strong, stable foundation rather than opting for abrupt changes or quick fixes.
-It’s absolutely fine for you to continue to stick to your original plan.
-You did say you have a plan … didn’t you?
+A double-Fire month is apt to present you with too many options in nearly every part of your life, and that can become overwhelming.
+As an Earth person, you need to work toward creating a strong, stable, financial foundation rather than opting for iffy deals, abrupt changes, or quick fixes.
+It is absolutely appropriate for you to stick to your original financial plan.
+You do have a plan … right?

-Earth people are natural at volunteering, but at the same time, you can make it work for you.
-Enhance your personal development and cultivate new skills; you could become involved in a political campaign in order to make valuable personal contacts and deepen your understanding of issues or to get your foot in the door of a particular industry.
-Know what your goals are, and then go for it; you may even make some nice new friends.
+Earth people are naturals at volunteering, and you can make it work for you.
+Enhance your personal development and cultivate new skills; you might want to get involved in a political campaign in order to make valuable contacts and deepen your understanding of issues or get your foot in the door of a particular industry.
+Know what your goals are and then just go for it; you may even make some nice new friends.